LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/types-of-relationships.rst

 .. admonition:: Note

-   In the following examples, arrows point in the directly of the relationship.
+   In the following examples, arrows point in the direction of the relationship.
 If A points to B, then you can say that A *knows about* B.

+   While relationships in SQL are bidirectional, relationships in programming languages are unidirectional.
+In other words, if A knows about B, then B doesn't necessarily know about A.

 .. figure:: figures/one-to-one.png
    :alt: A single Event object on the left, with a double-sided arrow point to a single EventDetails object on the right